zeruhur/cosmiccreatures/docs/chromophage.md

 ### Chromophage

-4 HP, 1 Armor, 8 STR, 10 DEX, 6 WIL, (d8, Multicolored Laser Beams)
+4 HP, 1 Armor, 8 STR, 10 DEX, 6 WIL, Multicolored Laser Beams (d8)

 - An alien insect that absorbs and reflects light.
 Capable of emitting multicolored laser beams and confusing enemies with optical illusions.
 - Its ability to manipulate light makes it a unique and versatile adversary in various environments.